Our Conscious Mind

 The following quotes are taken from Brian Weiss, MD, Columbia University and Yale Medical School:

-"One goal of hypnosis...is to access the unconscious.
-The unconscious mind functions at a deeper level than our usual level of awareness."
+"One goal of hypnosis...is to access the subconscious.
+The subconscious mind functions at a deeper level than our usual level of awareness."

-"Hypnosis accesses this wisdom of the unconscious in a focused way...to achieve healing."
+"Hypnosis accesses this wisdom of the subconscious in a focused way...to achieve healing."

 "When you are hypnotized, you are not asleep.
-Your unconscious mind is always aware of what you are experiencing while you are hypnotized."
+Your subconscious mind is always aware of what you are experiencing while you are hypnotized."

 "Your mind can comment, criticize, and censor.
 You are always in control of what you say."

-"The unconscious is not limited by our imposed boundaries of logic, space, and time.
+"The subconscious is not limited by our imposed boundaries of logic, space, and time.
 It can remember everything from any time."